 Stream benthic invertebrates were sampled in 2011, 2012, and 2017 to characterize spatial and temporal background (baseline) conditions of aquatic resources in the Project area (Appendix 2-N, 2017 Cumulative Aquatic Resources Baseline Report; Appendix 2-O, Fish and Aquatic Resources 2011-2012 Baseline Report; and Appendix 2-P, Fish and Aquatic Resources 2013 Baseline Report).
 Sites were located at the same locations as sediment and periphyton sampling on Davidson Creek, Creek 661, Tatelkuz Lake Tributaries, Creek 705, Turtle Creek, and reference sites on Fawnie Creek Tributary and a Blackwater River Tributary (Figure 3.3-1).
 Lake benthic invertebrate sampling was conducted to assess baseline lake communities (density and taxonomic composition) in three headwater lakes (Lake 1682, Lake 1428, and Lake 1538) in September 2012.
 Tatelkuz Lake was also sampled in two locations for lake benthic invertebrates in mid-August 2013.
+Aquatic resource site names have been updated since completion of baseline sampling to reflect the creek/lake name and coincide with water quality sample locations (Attachment D).

 Stream benthic invertebrate communities sampled in 2011 and 2012 were assessed using CABIN assessment tools to understand among-site differences and to assess the suitability of CABIN reference models for analysis using the Reference Condition Approach (RCA).
-The Skeena 2010 model was considered to be more appropriate and based on habitat characteristics, all but two sites (lower Davidson Creek and upper Creek 705) were classified as moderately productive with low intrusive bedrock and relatively low levels of precipitation (Group 2 reference condition).
+The Skeena 2010 model was considered appropriate and based on habitat characteristics, all but two sites (lower Davidson Creek and upper Creek 705) were classified as moderately productive with low intrusive bedrock and relatively low levels of precipitation (Group 2 reference condition).
 Lower Davidson Creek benthic invertebrate community samples were mildly divergent from the reference condition of its assigned reference group (Group 4: highest productivity streams with highest levels of lakes and wetlands).
 However, Lower Davidson Creek benthic invertebrate community samples were similar to other Project area streams and their reference group (Group 2).
-In lower Chedakuz Creek, benthic invertebrate community samples were mildly divergent, suggesting that the benthic invertebrate community is stressed, possibly due to existing anthropogenic activity (e.g., cattle grazing) in the area.
+In lower Chedakuz Creek, benthic invertebrate community samples were mildly divergent, divergent, or highly divergent, suggesting that the benthic invertebrate community is stressed, possibly due to existing anthropogenic activity (e.g., cattle grazing) in the area.